grkvlt/hyperledger-brooklyn-sawtooth/docs/gce-setup.md

       network: <VPC url setup as discussed below>
 ```

+### Use GCE Specific Hardware

+Set the hardware configuration for the server and validator nodes to one of the GCE types, like this:

+    brooklyn.config:
+      sawtooth.validator-node.hardware: "n1-standard-2"
+      sawtooth.server-node.hardware: "n1-standard-8"

 ### Setup GCE firewall rules

 It is recommended that you setup a VPC with default subnets for any region that you wish to deploy the Sawtooth blueprints to.